 Stuffed Sweet Potato Toppings

 The fun is all in the toppings!
 My whole family loves having a dinner that they can dress up and make their own.
 Many of my favorite sauces and toppings would be delicious with these Stuffed Sweet Potatoes!
-Here are a couple things you could have out on the table:
+Here are several things you could have out on the table: